jyotidawla/CreditCard/README.md

 ```
 - A is unique generated public user Id
 - X is alphabets in name
-- Y is the alphabets in last nameZ is the digits of initial balance.
+- Y is the alphabets in last name
+- Z is the digits of initial balance.

-###### Validations:

-Request must have name, card number and limit.
-If violated, Bad Request.
-Credit Card Number can only have digits.
-If violated, BadRequest.
-The minimum balance in the account is 0.
-It will be taken 0 by default.
-Credit card number can have maximum 19 digits.
-If violated, BadRequest.
-Credit card number will be validated against Luhn algorithm.
-If violated, BadRequest.